 And so on January 27th, 1903 Leopold Wölfling and Wilhelmine married.
 Since part of the deal with the Kaiser was never returning to Austria again, they lived first in Genf and Zug and afterwards moved to a colony of The People of Nature, set up by another high-society drop-out, Lieutenant Karl Gröser in Ascona.
 There they ate fruit, wandered about wearing linen robes and tried to become one with the world.
 After only a couple of weeks Herr Wölfling had enough of spiritual excursions and meat-free diet and moved on.
 Alone.
 The divorce would be through only a couple of years later, in 1907.
 Wilhelmine will be dead less than a year later.

 Leopold Wölfling clearly wasn´t a child of sorrow for some months after separating his first wife he was getting married again.
 And again his beloved was of poor morals though she was not cheap: he had to pay 4,000 Marks for her to her pimp.
 The newly-weds moved to Paris (where else, I say, where else?) but in 1912 chose Germany instead.
 In Schlangenbad near Wiesbaden they rented Villa Dagmar where Maria Magdalena Wölfling nee Ritter (born in Plottnitz in Upper Silesia, today Blotnica in Poland – see where I am going here?) wished to lead an upper-class life.
 In short, she went out or stayed in bed while Leopold was supposed to care for the household.
 Nothing wrong with it these days but in 1900s the approach was a tad unorthodox.
-So Leopold took a leave.
-He went AWOL already on May 31st the same year, having left behind a letter saying: “I am not going to return.
+So in 1916 Leopold took a leave.
+He vanished from his wife´s life on May 31, having left behind a letter saying: “I am not going to return.
 No reason to worry.
 Greetings and thanks.
-Leopold” It was 1916.
-Never again did the aptly christened Maria Magdalena see him.
+Leopold” The aptly christened Maria Magdalena and the former Archduke never saw each other again.
 She also died eight years later.

 Things took a much worse turn for Leopold in 1919 when the Kaiser was no longer there to make sure something was always jingling in his pockets.
 The money was gone and Leopold Wölfling had no professional education to bring him the necessary cash-flow.
 He tried to live in Vienna where he run a grocery shop (Badener Zeitung, 30.10.1926):